-Before proceeding with the installation It is mandatory to remove the protective foil from the backside of the water block.
+Before proceeding with the installation it is mandatory to remove the protective foil from the backside of the water block.

-Place an enclosed coiled spring and thumb nut over each M4 thumb screw.
-Start fastening two thumb nuts at a time, preferably in cross pattern and do not tighten them fully until all of them are partially screwed in.
-Then - using your fingers only screw in all four thumb nuts until you reach the end of the thread.
+Place an enclosed coiled spring and thumb nut over each of the M4 thumb screws.
+Start fastening two thumb nuts at a time, preferably in a cross pattern and do not tighten them fully until all of them are partially screwed in.
+Then - using your fingers only - screw in all four thumb nuts until you reach the end of the thread.

-With EK-Supremacy MX series water blocks it is mandatory to use the port that is nearest to the center of the water block as INLET port.
+With EK-Supremacy Classic series water blocks it is mandatory to use the port that is nearest to the center of the water block as INLET port.
 Mixing the ports may result in poor thermal performance of the water block.